EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

-  * {INT:EDDI mission accepted amount} The amount of the commodity or passengers involved in the mission (if applicable)
+  * {INT:EDDI mission accepted amount} The amount of the commodity,  passengers or targets involved in the mission (if applicable)
   * {TXT:EDDI mission accepted commodity} The commodity involved in the mission (if applicable)
   * {BOOL:EDDI mission accepted communal} True if the mission is a community goal
   * {TXT:EDDI mission accepted destinationstation} The destination station for the mission (if applicable)
   * {TXT:EDDI mission accepted destinationsystem} The destination system for the mission (if applicable)
   * {TXT:EDDI mission accepted faction} The faction issuing the mission
+  * {TXT:EDDI mission accepted influence} The increase in the faction's influence in the system gained when completing this mission (None/Low/Med/High)
   * {DEC:EDDI mission accepted missionid} The ID of the mission
   * {TXT:EDDI mission accepted name} The name of the mission
   * {BOOL:EDDI mission accepted passengerswanted} True if the passengers are wanted (if applicable)
   * {TXT:EDDI mission accepted passengertype} The type of passengers in the mission (if applicable)
+  * {TXT:EDDI mission accepted reputation} The increase in the commander's reputation with the faction gained when completing this mission (None/Low/Med/High)
   * {TXT:EDDI mission accepted target} Name of the target of the mission (if applicable)
   * {TXT:EDDI mission accepted targetfaction} Faction of the target of the mission (if applicable)
   * {TXT:EDDI mission accepted targettype} Type of the target of the mission (if applicable)